biospi/seaMass/README.md

 runs(data) <- data.runs
 ```

 If you have a large amount of assays, you may group them into blocks so that seaMass will be robust to batch effects or measurement drift etc. This will also help memory consumption, as blocks are processed by seaMass independently.
 If you are processing iTraq or TMT data, each run will be treated as a seperate block by default, which seaMass-Σ will autodetect.
-To compare across blocks correctly, you need to normalise them via reference weights for each assay.
-Here we can specify specific reference assays e.g. pooled reference samples, of if the study design has been blocked appropriately, we can just use all relevant assays:

 ```
 # Get skeleton design matrix